lenodeCC/python-expression/README.md

 Evaluate an expression such `date date_between 2020-09-26,2020-09-28` as a boolean.

-Instantiate and Evaluate object passing through resolved expression arguments.
+Instantiate the Evaluate object, passing through resolved expression arguments.
 In this case the `date` key will be resolved to a date object of `2020-09-27`.

 ```python
 evaluate = Evaluate({